oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

   compilations, inlined the 1st compilation but not inlined in the 2nd compilation
 - `* (not inlined -> inlined) java.lang.String.equals(Object) at bci 44` = the method was evaluated in both
   compilations, not inlined the 1st compilation but inlined in the 2nd compilation
-- `java.lang.String.equals(Object) at bci 44` = the method was evaluated and inlined in both compilations
-- `(not inlined) java.lang.String.equals(Object) at bci 44` = the method was evaluated and not inlined in both compilations